fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 - <a href="https://man7.org/linux/man-pages/man8/cron.8.html" target="_blank" data-umami-event="setup-pihole-cron-manpage">Cron man page</a>
 - <a href="https://man7.org/linux/man-pages/man5/crontab.5.html" target="_blank" data-umami-event="setup-pihole-crontab-manpage">Crontab man page</a>
 - <a href="https://man7.org/linux/man-pages/man1/at.1p.html" target="_blank" data-umami-event="setup-pihole-at-manpage">At man page</a>

-### Related Articles

-- <a href="/blog/pihole-anywhere-tailscale/" data-umami-event="setup-pihole-related-anywhere-tailscale">How to use Pi-hole from anywhere with Tailscale</a>
-- <a href="/blog/reverse-proxy-using-nginx-pihole-cloudflare/" data-umami-event="setup-pihole-related-reverse-proxy">Setting up a reverse proxy for HTTPS with a custom domain using Nginx Proxy Manager, Pi-Hole and Cloudflare</a>